nuclear-multimessenger-astronomy/nmma/doc/index.rst

    conda create --name nmma_env python=3.10
    conda install -c conda-forge nmma

-If you have an issue, such as 'Solving environment: failed with initial frozen solve', an option could be:
+If you have an issue, such as ``Solving environment: failed with initial frozen solve``, an option could be:

 .. code::